FOSV/Fuji-Atom-Interface/README.md

 ***I prefer to use **V2_Rev1.5** to complain the Atom Lite specifications.***

 ## Connection
-**⚠ Please read the following instructions carefully, otherwise you may fry the PCB of the your Indoor Unit ⚠**
+**⚠ Please read the following instructions carefully, otherwise you may fry the PCB on your Indoor Unit ⚠**

 **You need to connect the Fuji-Atom Interface in parallel with remote control.**